scottdossantos/dossantos2024study/README.md

 	- **SVGs:**
 		- Directory containing .svg files created in Inkscape for final study figures

-- **paper:**
+- **paper_initial:**
 	- Directory exported from Overleaf, containing all files used for compilation of the manuscript .tex file as well as the resulting manuscript .pdf file.
+This is the INITIAL SUBMISSION to Microbiome.

+- **paper_revised:**
+	- Directory exported from Overleaf, containing all files used for compilation of the manuscript .tex file as well as the resulting manuscript .pdf file and responses to all reviewer comments.
+This is the REVISED SUBMISSION to Microbiome.

 - **RData:**
 	- Directory containing .Rda /.txt /.tsv /.csv files imported into R for use in the analysis and/or visualisation of study data.